Home > Portraits

 The painting was sold by Sotheby's in June 2006, but the identity of the buyer has not been made public.

-Griffing's argument has been described as "unconvincing", but he has responded in its defence:
+Griffing's argument has been described by Dr Christopher Whittaker as "unconvincing", although he has responded in its defence:

 Professor Michael McBride of Yale University believes that he has identified Hooke in the painting of James II receiving the Mathematical Scholars of Christ's Hospital, by Antonio Verrio (c.1636-1707), which still hangs in the school's present buildings at Horsham.
 Hooke was a governor of the school.